 Kiri Te Kanawa was born in New Zealand with Eurpoean and Maori heritage.

 Kiri started her career after moving to London.
-The young Te Kanawa sensationally debuted in her first major role in Mozart’s Marriage of Figaro at Covent Garden in 1971 and gained legendary status almost overnight to becoming one of the most famous opera sopranos in the world.
+The young Te Kanawa sensationally debuted in her first major role in Mozart’s Marriage of Figaro at Covent Garden in 1971 and gained legendary status almost overnight to become one of the most famous opera sopranos in the world.

 On the concert stage, her natural serenity and vocal beauty has seen her appear at venues as diverse as the Paris Opera House, Hollywood Bowl and the desert outback of Australia.